-Finance types often find success as DFS players, in large part because many concepts from their field transition well to DFS.
+Finance types often find success as DFS players in large part because many concepts from their field transition well to DFS.
 In finance, diversification refers to the concept of spreading your assets among a variety of investments to ensure you’re not overly exposed to negative outcomes, allowing you to invest more capital safely.
-In DFS, the principle remains the same.
+In DFS diversification, the principle remains the same.

-Rule #1: More lineups are better than fewer!
+Rule No. 1: More lineups are better than fewer

 One way to play more lineups is to reduce the entry fees of your contests.
 For example, if you are playing $20, enter 80 lineups at the 25 cent buy-in level rather than a single $20 entry.
 This has the added bonus of not only reducing variance but also increasing your return on investment because, as noted in the Contest Selection Primer, smaller entry fee contests have weaker competition.